French hostage cowered under bed through Algeria siege

 At least eight foreigners were among thirty hostages killed in the raid, along with at least 18 of the captors.

-The attackers said they took over the site in retaliation for France’s military campaign against Islamist rebels in neighboring Mali.
+The attackers said they took over the site in retaliation for France’s military campaign against Islamist rebels in neighbouring Mali.
 Some hostages remained inside.

 Berceaux, who works for French catering firm CIS which employs some 150 Algerians at the site, said Wednesday’s attack began with a spray of gunfire and a call for everyone to stay where they were.
 He said he was confused because he knew the site was protected by security guards.